-On motion of Elders J. W. Briggs On motion of Elders E. Banta and and J. Ells, it was resolved that John Adopted.
+On motion of Elders J. W. Briggs On motion of Elders E. Banta and and J. Ells, it was resolved that John T. Davies be sustained in his mission to Wales.
+Adopted.

 On motion of Elders J. W. Briggs and J. Ells, it was resolved that Br.
-Avondet be sustained as Missionary to Adopted.
+Avondet be sustained as Missionary to Switzerland.
+Adopted.

-On motion of Elders W. W. Blair Br.
+On motion of Elders W. W. Blair and T. W. Smith, it was resolved that Br.
 Ursenbach be sustained in his Mission to Switzerland.
 Adopted.

 On motion of Brn.
-I. L. Rogers and Elder C. G. Lanphear as President of J. Snively, it was resolved that Br.
-I. L. Bear be sustained in his Mission to Adopted.
+I. L. Rogers and L. Bear be sustained in his Mission to Switzerland.
+Adopted.

-On motion of Elders J. H. Lake and J. McKiernan, it was resolved that we On motion of Elders J. McKiernan sustain E. Banta, I. L. Rogers, D.
+On motion of Elders J. H. Lake and J. McKiernan, it was resolved that we sustain E. Banta, I. L. Rogers, D. as the Board of Publication.
+Adopted.

-On motion of Elders J. Ells and J. W. Briggs, it was resolved that all Missions not otherwise provided for, be continued and sustained.
+On motion of Elders J. Ells and J. W. Briggs, it was resolved that all

+Missions not otherwise provided for, be continued and sustained.
 Adopted.